 Time Management Essentials When Studying

-So, how do you ‘effectively and productively’ manage your time – especially when it comes to fitting in study?
+So, how do you ‘effectively and productively’ approach time management while studying – especially when it comes to fitting everything in?

 Create a daily plan

 Every morning (or the night before), make a plan for what you need to achieve during the day.
 There are plenty of helpful websites and apps that can help you keep on track like Wunderlist and todolist – or you can stick to ol’ fashioned pen and paper.

 Then, your job is to do your best to cross every item off your list.
 To help you do this make sure you set realistic and relevant goals – more on this next.

 One of the easiest and most handy skills to master is prioritising what you have to do first.
 This sounds obvious, but so often we leave important tasks until the last minute, whilst completing less urgent items first.

 Other times we prioritise our easiest tasks ahead of more challenging or unmotivating ones – which pushes them further down our list.